 Compensation expense related to our share-based plans for the six month periods ended July 5, 2015 and June 29, 2014 was \$4.1 million and \$4.0 million, respectively.
 For the six month period ended July 5, 2015, \$3.7 million compensation expense was recorded as selling, general and administrative expense.
 In addition, \$0.4 million was recorded as a special charge related to the retirement of one of our executive officers.
 For the six month period ended June 29, 2014, \$4.0 million was recorded as selling, general and administrative expense.
-As of July 5, 2015, there was \$10.8 million of total unrecognized compensation costs related to our outstanding share-based compensation arrangements.
+As of July 5, 2015, there was \$10.8 million of total unrecognized compensation arrangements.
 That cost is expected to be recognized over a weighted average period of 2.0 years.